DAlkemade/path-following-reinforcement-learning/L310 Project Notes.md

 ## Next steps:
 * think about which path points I'm giving the robot. maybe give more, less, or depending on what's in front rather than just the closest
 * Reduce the number of actions to make it simpler.
-* use a target network
+* Generate a new path every time
 ## References
 https://arxiv.org/pdf/1511.04143.pdf about continous action spaces etc